 However the real savings will come with the launch of smart tariffs or 'time-of-use' tariffs.

-Later this year, smart tariffs or so-called 'time-of-use 'tariffs will start to be offered by electricity suppliers, which could help households save even more money on their bills.
+To coincide with the rollout of smart meters, smart tariffs or so-called 'time-of-use 'tariffs are being rolled out by some of the main electricity suppliers, which could help households save even more money on their bills.

 At the moment energy suppliers usually charge you the same price for your electricity throughout the day (although those with a night saver meter will be charged a separate night time rate).

-However, with the rollout of smart meters, energy suppliers will be able to offer consumers electricity deals with multiple different tariffs to encourage you to move your energy usage to times when electricity is cheaper to produce.
+However, with the rollout of smart meters, energy suppliers are now able to offer consumers electricity deals with multiple different tariffs to encourage you to move your energy usage to times when electricity is cheaper to produce.

 And as renewable energy like solar and wind continues to make up an ever greater part of our electricity generation, you could even be charged a lower price for your electricity on sunny or windy days, when energy supply is in abundance and cheap to produce.

 In other words, the price you're charged for your electricity going forward will more accurately reflect the actual cost of generating it at any given time.
 And since you’ll be able to monitor your consumption yourself in real-time, it’ll be much easier to move your usage to off-peak times to take advantage of the lower prices.

 Although smart tariffs are still in their infancy, over the coming years expect lots of different tariffs and charging structures to become available, helping energy customers to choose a tariff that's best tailored to their energy needs and usage habits.